tinytort/201d-spring-2017/class-02-intro_js_html_css-arrays/lab/README.md

 - Use CSS to style your page as you see fit, to the level of abilities in CSS that you currently have
 - Add, Commit, Push process is being followed; evident in GitHub that commits are made regularly, and with good commit messages.

+### Stretch Goals
+- Find and use another built in String method in your code.
+- Decide what colors you want to use and use CSS variables to manage them.
+- Use a child selector in your CSS.

 ### Supporting Information